spectralDNS/shenfun/README.md

 </p>
 <p align="center">

-where _u_ is a trial function, _v_ a test function (overline indicates a complex conjugate), and _w_ is a weight function.
+where _omega_ is the computational domain, _u_ is a trial function, _v_ a test function (overline indicates a complex conjugate), and _w_ is a weight function.
 The bold _**x**_ represents (x,y,z) for a 3D inner product, but *shenfun* may be used for any number of dimensions.

-For example, for the Poisson equation
+Consider the Poisson equation
 <p align="center">
     <img src="https://www.dropbox.com/s/vrvkin9dsw7bq57/poisson_3D_2.png?dl=1" alt="Poisson equation"/>
 </p>
 <p align="center">

-we obtain the variational form by multiplying with _vw_ and integrating over the domain
+We obtain a variational form by multiplying with _vw_ and integrating over the domain

 <p align="center">
     <img src="https://www.dropbox.com/s/c7zbebj6n9r426q/poisson_3D_var.png?dl=1" alt="Poisson equation variational form"/>